dscook/topic-classification-with-kbs/README.md

 ### Running the Experiments

-For the baseline classifiers:
+For the baseline embeddings:

 1. Edit `experiment-runners/run_lstm_phrase_embeddings.py` so the configurable variables at the top of the file are correct.
 Comments are provided to assist you.
 1. `cd experiment-runners`.
 1. Run `python run_lstm_phrase_embeddings.py`.

-For the knowledge base classifier:
+For the knowledge base embeddings:

 1. Edit `experiment-runners/run_lstm_kb_phrase_embeddings.py` so the configurable variables at the top of the file are correct.
 Comments are provided to assist you.